Leticia-NdO/blog_api_with_nestjs/README.md

 ## Features in development

-* I'm currently working to detach the business rules from the NestJS Framework, so that the API can use all the advantages NestJS offers without being perpetually tied to it.
-I'm doing so by concentrating the business rules in a folder called 'core', outside NestJS domain;
 * The 'comments' module;
 * The creation of the distinction between common users and premium users;
 * The creation of a payment system.